-Both groups are classified by state law as "off-highway vehicles" (OHVs).
-All OHVs manufactured after 1988 and used on the state's public lands or roads must be registered and titled, if you're a Utah resident.
-If you're a visitor, you must just register your OHV with the state if you use the vehicle more than 14 days per year within Utah.
+Both snowmobiles and ATVs are classified by Utah state law as "off-highway vehicles" (OHVs).
+All OHVs used on the state's public lands or roads must be registered and titled if you're a Utah resident.
+Non-resident OHV riders must purchase a permit to ride on public land.
+The permit fee is $30; add $5 if you purchase the permit online.

-Place your snowmobile registration decals on both sides of the hood, pan, or tunnel.
-For all-terrain vehicles, place a sticker on the front and on the rear of the vehicle.
+Place your snowmobile registration decal on the left side of the hood, pan, or tunnel.
+For ATVs, place a sticker on the rear of the vehicle.

 Other OHV Rules

-Be aware that all OHV riders under 18 must wear a helmet.
+Be aware that all OHV riders younger than 18 years old must wear a helmet.

 Also, you may only ride your OHV on private land when you have the land owner's permission.